-False dichotomy is an example of a logical fallacy, which is a failure of reasoning.
-And that’s just what false dichotomy is, a failure of reasoning.
+False dichotomy.
+This actually a logical fallacy, a failure of reasoning.
+And that’s now what false dichotomy is.
+It is a failure of reasoning.

-“You need to go to the party with me, otherwise you’ll just be bored at home.”
+“You should go to that party with me; if you don’t, you’ll just sit bored at home.”

-And so, this is an example of false dichotomy, because here, the author is creating that artificial sense that there are only two possible alternatives.
-One is to go to the party, and one is to be bored at home.
+So this is a good example of what we call a false dichotomy, In the example, the author creates an artificial sense of there being only two options or possible alternatives.
+The first is to go with him to that party, and the other one is to sit bored at home.

-So, that’s why this is an example of false dichotomy.
+So, this was an example of what we call “a false dichotomy”.